Iconic Statue Of Liberty: France and The United States

 picture of head of the Statue of Liberty at International Exposition in Paris

+The statue’s official name is Liberty Enlightening the World, but today it’s known as the Statue of Liberty.
 The iconic Statue of Liberty is a symbol of friendship between France and the United States friendship.
 The friendship between the United States and France is a historical and enduring bond that has deep roots dating back to the American Revolutionary War in the 18th century.
 France played a pivotal role in the American Revolutionary War.

 The first country who officially recognize the United States as an independent nation was France.
 France and the United States have been allies in critical moments throughout history, including both World War I and World War II.
 The Iconic Statue of Liberty is the most iconic symbol of their friendship.